 3. Don’t pour grease and oil into the shower drain:

-Just like your kitchen drain, the shower drain will clog whenever you pour down grease and oil into them.
+Like your kitchen drain, the shower drain will clog whenever you pour down grease and oil into them.
 As noted above, grease and oil will help the hair cuttings to come together to form large balls.
-Therefore, if you think any oils are not safe to pour down the kitchen sink, then they’re not also good for the shower drain.
+Therefore, if you think any oils are not safe to pour down the kitchen sink, they’re not good for the shower drain.

 Further, you’ll need to have some safe soap dish since the soap (dropped down the drain) can help form large hair clogs.
 It goes without saying too that soap that lies around carelessly could cause slippage accidents.